davidpeach/manuscript-docs/docs/src/guide/commands.md

 `--dir -d` (Specify a directory to run the command from.
 Defaults to the current directory.)

+### Description

-Download a framework “playground” inside your local manuscript playgrounds folder and install the given package into it.
+Downloads a framework “playground” inside your local manuscript playgrounds folder and install the given package into it.

+Once you have at least one playground installed, you will be given the option to install your package into an existing one.
+The means **you could install multiple packages you are building into a single playground**.

-This sets up the playground’s composer json to use the “path” type for your local package.
+It sets up the playground’s composer json to use the “path” type for your local package.
 This in turn symlinks your local package into the playground’s vendor folder.
 So you can develop your package locally and see the changes update in the playground as you go.

 ## Clear Playgrounds